wix/Detox/docs/Introduction.GettingStarted.md

 <br>

-## Step 2: Add detox to your project
+## Step 2: Add Detox to your project

 #### 1. Install detox